Roughly 6,000 masks delivered so far in ‘Masks for Greene County’ initiative

 “We’re bagging and delivering them as fast as we can make them,” he said.
 “We never have a surplus of masks on-hand.
 We are trying to get the orders out as fast we can, all the while making sure that the masks are made properly.”

-McMillen stressed that due to the high demand for masks, a few requirements for people receiving masks have been changed, most notably the limit of two masks per household and no more than 10 masks per business.
+McMillen said due to the high demand for masks, a few requirements for people receiving masks have been changed, most notably the limit of two masks per household and no more than 10 masks per business.

-He added that masks will be prioritized to anyone still working with the public such as grocery stores, first responders, anyone over 60 years of age anyone working in the medical field and anyone with compromised immune systems.
+He added that masks will be prioritized for anyone still working with the public such as grocery stores, first responders, anyone over 60, anyone working in the medical field and anyone with compromised immune systems.

 McMillen said material donations and volunteers are still being accepted.
 Materials needed include 100% cotton fabric, quality thread and quarter-inch or 3/8-inch flat elastic cord.
 Anyone interested in donating or being a volunteer to sew may express that interest on the website.